Utilities (gas, water, electricity, refuse) in Dublin

 Gas in Dublin

 Gas is commonly used for cooking and heating in Ireland.
 Rates are often cheaper than electricity, but it is not always available.
 Ervia, which was known as Bord Gáis until 2014, is a partially state-owned company and is the main supplier of water and gas in Ireland.

 “Garbage” and “refuse” are not widely used terms.
 This service is simply known as “the rubbish” or “the bins”.
 Charges vary greatly from area to area.
 Most houses or apartment buildings operate with a system of coloured bins – green bags or wheelie bins for recycling, brown wheelie bins for food waste, and black wheelie bins for other rubbish.
 Batteries and ink cartridges can be recycled at designated spots around Dublin or in stationery shops like Easons.

-In some parts of Dublin you can buy tags to mark different weights of rubbish to be taken away; this is useful for people who recycle a lot of their waste as you only pay for the non-recyclables.
+In some parts of Dublin one can buy tags to mark different weights of rubbish to be taken away; this is useful for people who recycle a lot of their waste as one only pays for the non-recyclables.
 Tags can be bought in local shops.
 Large standing bins are found in car-parks and other public areas for recycling bottles of all sorts.
-You can often find clothes bins next to these – please wash clothes before putting in these bins.
+One can often find clothes bins next to these – please wash clothes before putting in these bins.

 Paying for water in Ireland has been a sensitive issue for some time.
 Until December 2009, charges were only applied to commercial buildings.
 In 2014, the responsibility of supplying water to businesses and homes shifted from local authorities to Irish Water, the national water services.
-Households will be billed by the new authority from 2015.
+Households are now billed by the new authority as of 2015.